makhowastaken/GWGBC_FW/README.md

 * Plug console into PC via USB C data cable (USB 2.0)
 * Copy "update.bin" file over to 1MB "FUNNY_PLAY_" file system
 * Device will automatically update and reboot
-* Device may disconnected or switched off once file copy completed
+* Device may disconnected or switched off (or just played, I don't judge) once file copy completed

   Note that sometimes file copy may fail and device may only be partially updated.
 If this happens, unplug device, power cycle, and repeat steps.
 If this happens repeatedly, you may attempt to copy via BASH or powershell.

   File MUST be named "update.bin" or update WILL fail.

-  Powershell example: `Copy-Item .\update.bin -Destination e:` Copy-Item <path to "update.bin" file> -Destination <drive letter of "FUNNY_PLAY_">
+  Powershell example: `Copy-Item .\update.bin -Destination e:`

+  Copy-Item <path to "update.bin" file> -Destination <drive letter of "FUNNY_PLAY_">

 Per Funnyplaying: